-Today, jasmine is grown and cultivated around the world in its many varieties.
+Today, jasmine is grown and cultivated worldwide in its many varieties.
 Due to its sweet, sensual scent, white jasmine symbolizes loving, attachment, and sensuality.

 Originally from China and Mongolia, wisteria is a very common flower in the Far East, known and appreciated since ancient times and above all, a flower to which numerous symbols and meanings have been attributed.

-Its flowers gather in tight clusters that vary in shade from soft purple to violet.
-This brings this plant closer to the figure of the goddess of beauty Venus, who is a well-known symbol of sensuality and femininity.
+Its flowers gather in tight clusters ranging in the shade from soft purple to violet.
+This brings this plant closer to the figure of the goddess of beauty, Venus, a well-known symbol of sensuality and femininity.
 Due to the particular shape of its floral clusters, wisteria is also a symbol of friendship and gratitude.

 It happens that the ancient Japanese emperors brought wisteria bonsai with them when they were on a representative trip to reach foreign lands: the wisteria was meant to be a sign of peace and a wish for serenity between the kingdoms.
-The floral clusters of this climbing plant, in fact, seem to manifest a sort of bow aimed at paying homage and showing respect.
+The floral clusters of this climbing plant seem to manifest a sort of bow aimed at paying homage and showing respect.

 In China and Japan, Wisteria symbolizes friendship and availability, an interpretation also adopted in Western countries.

-Wisteria is also considered a talisman against adversity, to be given to those closest to our heart.
+Wisteria is also considered a talisman against adversity, to be given to those closest to our hearts.

 Why and how should I connect with trees that symbolize love?

-If an emotional blockage or fear is preventing you from welcoming true love into your life, these trees can help you for sure!
+If an emotional blockage or fear prevents you from welcoming true love into your life, these trees can help you!